-This tool can be helpful to troubleshoot cases such as:
+This tool can be helpful in troubleshooting cases such as:

-1. Files don’t open when double-clicked, or open in a wrong application.
+- Files don’t open when double-clicked, or open in the wrong application.

-2. Incorrect icon shown for a file type, although the file association is correct.
+- An incorrect icon is shown for a file type, although the file association is correct.

-4. Thumbnails or video previews (preview pane) not generated.
+- Thumbnails or video previews (preview pane) are not generated.

-5. A unwanted entry appears in the right-click menu for a particular file type which you want to remove.
+- An unwanted entry appears in the right-click menu for a particular file type that you want to remove.

-6. Programs missing from Default Programs or Default Apps
+- Programs missing from Default Programs or Default Apps,

 In the FileTypeDiag window, type the file extension which you want to investigate and click Save.
 The output is saved to a text file.

-If you’re not sure what exactly to look in the text file, zip the file and send it to someone who can interpret the entries.
-If you want me take a look at the report (for free), get in touch with me via contact form in this site.
-I would be glad to help.
+If you’re not sure what exactly to look for in the text file, zip the file and send it to someone who can interpret the entries.